 You need to consider various factors like overall health, access to services, severity, and complexity of the wound, and equipment availability while transitioning a patient from inpatient to outpatient care and during care transition treatment you should use modalities to maintain continuous care.

 For outpatient wound care, NPWT use was recommended for the removal of infectious materials and exudate management.
 Moreover, dressings like The ORC/C/silver-ORC may be used to help manage exudate and promote granulation tissue development and moist wound healing.

 Now you have equipped with outpatient wound care information, now you need to be aware of its billing.
-The following briefs talk about outpatient wound care billing in detail.
+Let’s discuss in more detail:

 When patients are seen by a QHP (Qualified Healthcare professionals) in an HOPD, the patients and Medicare receive two bills: one from the HOPD and one from the QHP while when patients are seen by a QHP in his or her office, the patients and Medicare only receive one bill.